How much does it cost to double glaze a house UK?

 - The size of the order (multiple windows work out cheaper than single windows)

-Here is a quick example of how much you should pay to double glaze a house changes, depending on what you are looking for: (See our article What is Double Glazing).
+Here is a quick example of how much you might have to pay to double glaze a house can quickly go up, depending on what you are looking for: (See our article What is Double Glazing).

 Type of window or frame material with average single window prices